 When an estimator goes over your house or business for sizing the air conditioning ductwork he or she is looking at several factors.
 These factors will determine the tonnage and or BTUh requirements of the system and the size of the ductwork.
 These factors for sizing duct work come from Manual D which is a guide used by contractors to size residential duct work.
 It is important to size the air conditioning ductwork for air conditioning systems.

 Since air conditioning requires more CFM’s than heating air conditioning ductwork should be sized for air conditioning and not heating if you have a combination air conditioning and heating system that uses the same ductwork.
 Among the many factors considered are:

 - shading around the house

-- type of materials used in construction of the dwelling and insulation “R” values
+- type of materials used in the construction of the dwelling and insulation “R” values

 - average degree day for your geographical location